-The level of detail requested in the Application must be provided.
+For requests related to travel, see the level of detail requested in the Application that must be provided.
 A lump sum amount requested for travel will not be approved.
 Funding for travel to present results of the project must clearly demonstrate a benefit to Hawaii and to specialty crops.